-3. Surfacing authentic stakeholder perspectives is the linchpin to reliably measuring the quality of relationships.
+Surfacing authentic stakeholder perspectives is the linchpin to reliably measure the quality of relationships.
 Being inclusive in process, as against just data collection, can be especially impactful in achieving this.

 Listening to the perspectives and experiences of affected people can unlock an understanding of the relationships between a company and those stakeholders.
 In turn, translating stakeholder voice into data provides a basis for tracking changes over time, spotting patterns and informing plans for improving those relationships.
 However, these data and insights are only valid and valuable if affected stakeholders are able to share authentic perspectives.

 In all situations, companies should pay serious attention to stakeholders’ privacy, and sense of safety and security when they are asked to share their experiences and insights.
 Beyond this, the practical examples profiled in this resource, signal the many dimensions and considerations to maximizing the likelihood that stakeholder voice is authentic.
 By way of illustration:

 - Making it easy for stakeholders to share their views can increase participation rates and the quality of inputs.
 The more straightforward it is for stakeholders to share their experiences, the more they will do so.
 There are different approaches to making assessments simple and accessible for respondents.
 For example: